StyleX-Research/OmniStyle/README.md

 | Instruction-Guided    | 1024×1024  | ~38 GB           |

 > 📌 *Note*: For stable inference, please ensure at least **48 GB** available GPU memory.
+> 💡 *Recommendation*: OmniStyle is optimized for **1024×1024** resolution.
+We recommend using this resolution during inference to achieve the best stylization quality.